-FDA lists titanium dioxide as a color additive used in coloring products, including cosmetics and personal care products applied to the lips, and the eye area, provided it meets certain specifications.
-Titanium dioxide is also an approved colorant for food, drugs and medical devices.
-FDA includes titanium dioxide on its list of indirect food additives.
-For example, it may be used as a colorant in food contact packaging materials.
-The FDA has also approved the use of titanium dioxide for use in OTC sunscreen drug products at concentrations up to 25%.
+The FDA lists TiO2 as an allowed color additive used in coloring products, including cosmetics and personal care products, provided it meets certain specifications.
+It is also an approved colorant for food, drugs and medical devices.
+In addition, the FDA includes it on a list of indirect food additives.
+For example, it may be used as a Ingredients that impart color to cosmetic products.
+In the United States, the FDA regulates which colorants may be used in cosmetics. in food contact packaging materials.

-Because titanium dioxide is derived from minerals that are mined from the earth, it may contain small, trace amounts of heavy metals such as lead or cadmium.
-The levels of heavy metals in the titanium dioxide that is used in cosmetic and personal care products are tightly regulated by the FDA.
-Any tiny amount that may eventually be in cosmetic or personal care products does not pose a risk to human health.
+Because TiO2 is derived from minerals that are mined from the earth, it may contain small, trace amounts of heavy metals such as lead or cadmium.
+The levels of heavy metals in the TiO2 that is used in cosmetic and personal care products are tightly regulated by the FDA.
+Any tiny amount that may eventually be in cosmetics or personal care products does not pose a risk to human health.

 The Expert Panel for Cosmetic Ingredient Safety (Expert Panel) has deferred evaluation of this ingredient because the safety has been assessed by the FDA.
 This deferral follows the Expert Panel’s procedures.

 TiO2 is allowed as a cosmetics Ingredients that impart color to cosmetic products.
 In the United States, the FDA regulates which colorants may be used in cosmetics. without restrictions when purity requirements are fulfilled (Annex IV, entry 143).
 When used as a colorant in cosmetics products in the European Union, this ingredient is labelled as CI 77891.
 TiO2 is also approved as a sunscreen active ingredient (Annex VI, entries 27 and 27a).